Download eBooks & Wiring Diagrams (FREE)

 Most charge controllers will come with a terminal bolt that allows you to wire the solar charge controller to an appropriate ground point.
 Refer to the image below to see where Victron installs their ground terminal post.

-Image of Victron MPPT charge controller indicating terminal bolt for grounding device
+Image of Victron MPPT charge controller indicating location of terminal bolt for grounding device

 Terminal bolt for grounding the charge controller

-However, if the charge controller is integrated into a larger 12V/24V DC system that is ALREADY grounded, then you do not need to specifically ground the charge controller.
-Since our camper van’s electrical system is already grounded from the bus bars, we did not utilize our Victron’s ground point.
+However, if the charge controller is integrated into a larger 12V/24V DC system that is ALREADY grounded, then you do not need to ground the charge controller specifically.
+Since our camper van’s electrical system is already grounded from the bus bars, we did not utilize Victron’s ground point.

-If you do need to ground the solar charge controller, refer to the below simple wiring diagram to see how this is done.
+If you need to ground the solar charge controller, refer to the simple wiring diagram below to see how this is done.

 Solar charge controller conntected to ground